helloeringirard/helloeringirard.github.io/_portfolio/theMet.md

 ---
 layout: post
 title: Metropolitan Museum of Art
-thumbnail-path: "img/blocitoff.png"
+thumbnail-path: "img/met_final.png"
-short-description: Build a discovery dashboard for the Metropolitan Museum of Art.
+short-description: a discovery dashboard for the Metropolitan Museum of Art

 ---